-How to Introduce Milk to a 1 Year Old
+How to Introduce Whole Milk to a 1 Year Old

-Pediatricians recommend holding off on whole cow’s milk until baby’s first birthday.
-Until then, we need to rely on breast milk, infant formula, and later, solid food.
+Pediatricians recommend holding off on whole milk until a child’s first birthday.
+Until then, we need to rely on breastmilk and formula and later, solid food as a supplemental source.

-But once infants turn a year old, we can then introduce “regular” milk when we normally would’ve offered breast milk or formula.
-Their nutrients and calories start to come from solid foods like vegetables and grains.
+But at a year old, it flips and your child’s nutrients and calories start to come from solid foods.
 Milk, while still a good source of calcium and vitamin D, becomes a side beverage.

 Option 1: Introduce milk in one week

-• Day 1 and 2: For each of your baby’s feeding sessions, offer a bottle that’s 1/4 cow’s milk and 3/4 breast milk or formula.
-For instance, if he drinks 8-ounce bottles, pour 2 ounces of cow’s milk and 6 ounces of breast milk or formula into the bottle.
+• Day 1 and 2: For each of your child’s feeding sessions, offer a bottle that’s 1/4 whole milk and 3/4 breastmilk or formula.
+If he drinks 8-ounce bottles, pour 2 ounces of whole milk and 6 ounces of breastmilk or formula into the bottle.
 Do the same for all his bottles throughout the day.

-• Day 3 and 4: Offer bottles that are half cow’s milk and half either breast milk or formula.
-Using our 8-ounce bottle as an example, each bottle can have 4 ounces of cow’s milk and 4 ounces of either breast milk or formula.
+• Day 3 and 4: Offer bottles that are half whole milk and half either breastmilk or formula.
+Using our 8-ounce bottle as an example, each bottle will have 4 ounces of whole milk and 4 ounces of either breastmilk or formula.

-• Day 5 and 6: Offer bottles that are 3/4 cow’s milk and 1/4 breast milk or formula.
-For instance, an 8-ounce bottle can have 6 ounces of cow’s milk and 2 ounces of breast milk or formula.
+• Day 5 and 6: Offer bottles that are 3/4 whole milk and 1/4 breastmilk or formula.
+An 8-ounce bottle will have 6 ounces of whole milk and 2 ounces of breastmilk or formula.

-• Day 7: Offer full bottles of cow’s milk.
+• Day 7: Offer full bottles of whole milk.

 1 year old activities